ubports/click/doc/hooks.rst

      yes``" causes only the current version of each package to have a target path.

+   Hook-Name: <name> (optional)
+     The value of ``Hook-Name`` is the name that Click packages may use to attach to this hook.
+By default, this is the base name of the ``*.hook`` file, with the ``.hook`` extension removed.

+     Multiple hooks may use the same hook-name, in which case all those hooks will be run when installing, upgrading, or removing a Click package that attaches to that name.

  * A Click package may attach to zero or more hooks, by including a "hooks" entry in its manifest.
 If present, this must be a dictionary mapping application names to hook sets; each hook set is itself a dictionary mapping hook names to paths.
-The hook names are used to look up ``*.hook`` files with matching base names.
+The hook names are used to look up ``*.hook`` files with matching hook-names (see ``Hook-Name`` above).
 The paths are relative to the directory where the Click package is unpacked, and are used as symlink targets by the package manager when creating symlinks according to the ``Pattern`` field in ``*.hook`` files.

  * There is a dh_click program which installs the ``*.hook`` files in system packages and adds maintainer script fragments to cause click to catch up